-Sure, it’s more expensive at $229 (€229, around £190, AU$340) but its build quality, gorgeous display and unique software features make it worth the price for smartwatch fans.
+Sure, it’s more expensive than its predecessor at $229 (€229, around £190, AU$340) but its build quality, gorgeous display and unique software features make it worth the price for smartwatch fans.

 The Asus ZenWatch 3 sports a circular 1.39-inch AMOLED display that doesn’t suffer from the flat tire effect like the Moto 360.
 With a pixel density of 287 pixels per square inch, text is incredibly sharp and colors pop.

 While the display can get very bright, I found its ambient light-sensing auto brightness setting favored dimming the screen a bit too much.
 That's a problem we've had with last-generation Asus phone, too.